trezor/trezor-suite/README.md

 - `localesOutputDir`: Output directory where lang-specific json files will be generated.
 - `project.identifier`: Crowdin identifier of project
 - `project.apiKeyEnv`: Name of an environment variable which contains API key
 - `languages`: [Crowdin language codes](https://support.crowdin.com/api/language-codes/).
 Codes are also used as filenames for generated lang-specific JSON files with translations.
+Be aware that they do not have to match codes returned by `navigator.language`.

 `l10n.config.json` file example
 ```json